Neighbourhood Planning in Trafford

 What is Neighbourhood Planning?

-For the first time, local people will have a major statutory say in helping to shape development in the areas in which they live.
+Neibourhood planning was introduced in the Localism Act 2011 and gives local people a major statutory say in helping to shape development in the areas in which they live.
 It empowers communities to shape the development and growth of a local area through the production of a neighbourhood plan.

 Plans will become part of the local statutory development plan and will form the basis for determining planning applications in that area.
 They are a new way for local communities to decide the future of the places where they live and work.